godotengine/godot-docs/classes/class_editorsceneimporterassimp.rst

 **Inherits:** :ref:`EditorSceneImporter<class_EditorSceneImporter>` **<** :ref:`Reference<class_Reference>` **<** :ref:`Object<class_Object>`

-Multi-format 3D asset importer based on `Assimp <http://assimp.org/>`_.
+FBX 3D asset importer based on `Assimp <http://assimp.org/>`_.

 Description
 -----------

-This is a multi-format 3D asset importer based on `Assimp <http://assimp.org/>`_.
-See `this page <https://assimp-docs.readthedocs.io/en/latest/about/intoduction.html#installation>`_ for a full list of supported formats.
+This is an FBX 3D asset importer based on `Assimp <http://assimp.org/>`_.
+It currently has many known limitations and works best with static meshes.
+Most animated meshes won't import correctly.

 If exporting a FBX scene from Autodesk Maya, use these FBX export settings: